TLeconte/acarsdec/README.md

  * For raspberry Pi and others ARM machines, the gcc compile option -march=native could not be working, so modify the add_compile_options in CMakeLists.txt to set the correct options for your platform.

 ## Troubleshooting
-It seems that the default compile options are sometime problematic.
+It seems that the default compile options are problematic on Raspberry Pi.
-Change or remove the line :
+In CMakeLists.txt change the line :

 > add_compile_options(-Ofast -march=native)

-in CMakeLists.txt and rebuild
+to

+> add_compile_options(-Ofast -mcpu=cortex-a53 -mfpu=neon-fp-armv8)

+then rebuild (remove anyting in build directory then follow Compilation procedure)

 # Acarsserv